HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: The HeaRT Framework

-with $\bar{r}_j$ the prior rank on the $j$th metric; if no reference exists or the tone is relaxed, the metric is treated as “don’t-care,” yielding a full search space.
-Topologies that minimize this score represent the best candidates for the given design goal (top-$k$ when multiple candidates achieve near-best scores), enabling swift, objective-driven retrieval for topology selection, as demonstrated in Fig.~\ref{fig:algorithm_steps}(a).
+where $\bar{r}_j$ denotes the prior rank on the $j$-th metric and $\epsilon$ is a small rank tolerance (set to 3 in our experiments).
+If a prior rank is unavailable, the constraint is ignored, yielding the full search space along that metric dimension.
+The top-$k$ topologies that minimize this score represent promising candidates for the given design goal, enabling objective-driven retrieval for topology selection.